zhimoe/zhimoe/content/post/rust-packages-crates-mod.md

   "actix-web-codegen",
   "test-server",
 ]
-# awc,actix-http... all are packages that contains Cargo.toml and src/lib.rs;
+# awc,actix-http... all are packages that contains their own Cargo.toml and src/lib.rs;
 ```